dannyregan/csc6302-week4/ReganMRCapplication/README.md

 # CSC6302 Week 4 Project

-This is a Python-based terminal app that manages the Merrimack River Cruise MySQL database.
+This is a Python-based terminal app that manages the Merrimack River Cruise (MRC) MySQL database.
+It provides funtionality for interacting with the database.

 ## Technologies Used